VrituuRuby/it.point-web/README.md

 ## Usage

-With the backend running and seeded database go to `http://localhost:3000` and you can login with these:
+With the backend running and seeded database, access `http://localhost:3000` and you can login with these:

 - Admin
   - user: admin